NeurodataWithoutBorders/nwb_benchmarks/docs/running_benchmarks.rst

 Before running the benchmark suite, please ensure you are not running any additional heavy processes in the background to avoid interference or bottlenecks.

+Also, please ensure prior to running the benchmark that all code changes have been committed to your local branch.

+For the most stable results, only run the benchmarks on the ``main`` branch.

 To run the full benchmark suite, including network tracking tests (which require ``sudo`` on Mac or Linux), simply call...

 .. code-block::